iota-community/Community-Governance/README.md

 <!-- COMMUNITY-GOVERNANCE -->
 ## Community-Governance

-This repo is set up to gather and focus discussions regarding the proposed installation of community governance over the funds that are currently in the community treasury of the IOTA Chrysalis Main - Network.
+This Repo is set up to gather and focus discussions regarding the proposed installation of community governance over the funds currently in the community treasury of the IOTA Chrysalis Main - Network.

 It is created as an open place to exchange thoughts, form working groups, explore topics and develop different approaches to this complicated topic.
-Every discussion and action here will be transparent and open-source, and free for everyone to contribute.
+Every discussion and action here will be transparent, open-source, and free for everyone to contribute.

 <!-- CONTRIBUTING -->
 ## Contributing